 ADM 537 - Applied Managerial Finance (4)

 A course examining contemporary finance theory including relevant financial ratios.
 Emphasis will be given to financial planning, control, and problem solving of various management dilemmas as defined by selected cases.

+Crosslisted as: ADM.
-ADM 537N - Managerial Finance for Nurse Administrators (3)

-A course examining contemporary finance theory including relevant financial ratios.
+ADM 537N - Managerial Finance for Nurse Administrators (3) A course examining contemporary finance theory including relevant financial ratios.
 Emphasis will be given to financial planning, control, and problem solving of various dilemmas as defined by selected cases that are common in health care management.
 This course is only available to students admitted to the MBA/MSN dual degree program.
+Crosslisted as: ADM.

-ADM 545 - Organizational Development and Change (3)

-A course designed to understand the three change-related dimensions of an organization: strategy, structure, and job performance.
+ADM 545 - Organizational Development and Change (3) A course designed to understand the three change-related dimensions of an organization: strategy, structure, and job performance.
 Students will address the following issues: delivery of products and services, business outcomes, innovation, implementing change, and leadership development.
 Current and future trends in organizations will be considered.
 Students will learn skills to assess the effectiveness of an organization.
+Crosslisted as: ADM.

-ADM 549 - Intercultural and Global Issues (3)

-This course examines the management challenges associated with entering markets and maintaining global operations.
+ADM 549 - Intercultural and Global Issues (3) This course examines the management challenges associated with entering markets and maintaining global operations.
 Topics covered include: comparative economic and political systems, regional trade blocs, forms of foreign business involvement, geographic strategies, and functional management of the global enterprise.
 Emphasis is given to the mechanics of entering global markets.
 Case studies are used to identify both unique and universal practices.
+Crosslisted as: ADM.

 ADM 550 - Ethics, Law and Leadership (3)

 The focus of this course is the development of moral leadership in the identification, explication, and resolution of the ethical and legal dilemmas faced by the modern organization.
 Students will have opportunities to respond to the ethical challenges that managers confront when dealing with legal and regulatory environments of business.

+Crosslisted as: ADM.

 ADM 554 - Operations and Strategy (3)

 This course includes internal operations analysis, planning and control and logistical considerations including supply/value chain management.
 Also, it includes a strategic review of planning and alliances and an assessment of organizational policies and the competitive environment needed to acquire sustainable competitive advantage.

+Crosslisted as: ADM.
-ADM 555 - Decision Analysis in Organizations (3)

-This course analyzes how managers in business organizations make better decisions.
+ADM 555 - Decision Analysis in Organizations (3) This course analyzes how managers in business organizations make better decisions.
 The course is composed of two major sections.
 The first has to do with individual decisions made in organizations.
 The second has to do with methods and technologies used in the decision process.
+Crosslisted as: ADM.

-ADM 556 - Production and Operations Management (3)

-This course focuses on management approaches to the design, analysis, and control of processes that convert inputs into goods and services.
+ADM 556 - Production and Operations Management (3) This course focuses on management approaches to the design, analysis, and control of processes that convert inputs into goods and services.
 Both quantitative and qualitative management techniques are examined.
 Emphasis is given to three major topics: process analysis, material management, and quality management.
+Crosslisted as: ADM.